 Since carbon can be moulded into more aerodynamic shapes, this is also a factor taken into consideration and tested with more computer and wind tunnel analysis.

-Carbon is pretty much the number one material of choice when it comes to mainstream frame construction.
-That means there are an awful lot of carbon bike frames out there and there’s no one ‘best’.
+Carbon is pretty much the number one material of choice when it comes to mainstream frame construction and as such there are an awful lot of carbon bike frames out there and there’s no one ‘best’.

 Whilst the frame material is at the heart of the bike, there are other elements to consider when choosing a new steed – the geometry, specification and value for money being key points.